The Energy Regulation and Markets Review: USA

 ii Regulated activities

-Many aspects of energy development, generation, production, transmission, transportation and distribution are subject to some type of federal or state regulation.
+Many aspects of energy development, generation, production, transmission, transportation and distribution are subject to some federal or state regulation.

 FERC regulates the rates, terms and conditions of wholesale sales of electric energy in interstate commerce and the transmission of electric energy in interstate commerce.
 FERC also regulates the rates, terms and conditions of service on natural gas and oil pipelines.
 Entities making sales of FERC-jurisdictional products or services obtain rate approval from FERC.
 FERC rates for electricity transmission and interstate natural gas transportation and storage are typically either cost-based (i.e., based on the costs of providing the product or service, including a reasonable return on equity investment) or market-based (i.e., negotiated or market-determined).
 Rates for petroleum pipeline transportation services may be based on historical and projected costs, and most pipeline rates are adjusted based on changes in a producer price index that measures the average change over time in the selling prices received by US producers for their output (plus a FERC-specified adjustment).
 FERC also regulates entities subject to its jurisdiction with respect to matters that may affect rates, including accounting, record-keeping and reporting, and, with respect to companies regulated under the Federal Power Act, direct issuances of securities and direct and indirect transfers of control over FERC-jurisdictional facilities.

-The NGA was amended in 2005 to expedite the licensing process for the construction of interstate natural gas pipelines and storage facilities, and to clarify and modify FERC's review and approval of the construction and operation of LNG import and export terminals.
-The 2005 amendments also codified FERC's existing policy of 'light-handed' regulation of LNG terminals by prohibiting FERC from regulating the rates, terms and conditions of service for LNG terminals, but only until January 2015.
-Since this date, FERC has not exercised any authority to regulate the rates, terms and conditions of service of LNG facilities, and instead has continued to allow LNG import and export terminals to charge market-based rates and to operate without imposing open access requirements.
+The NGA was amended in 2005 to expedite the authorisation process for the construction of interstate natural gas pipelines and storage facilities, and to clarify and modify FERC's review and approval of the construction and operation of LNG import and export terminals.
+FERC has also not exercised any authority to regulate the rates, terms and conditions of service of LNG facilities and instead has continued to allow LNG import and export terminals to charge market-based rates and to operate without imposing open access requirements.
 Under the FPA, FERC also has siting approval authority with respect to hydroelectric generating facilities to be constructed on navigable waterways.
 In 2005, Congress also gave FERC 'backstop' siting authority under the FPA to issue permits for the construction of transmission lines when DOE designates important 'national interest electric transmission corridors' (NIETC) for geographical areas experiencing transmission constraints or congestion that adversely affects consumers, although the scope of FERC's backstop siting authority and DOE's NIETC designation authority under the FPA remains unclear as a result of judicial decisions in the US Courts of Appeals.

 The PHMSA regulates the safety of most US pipelines and LNG terminals.
 Although it is responsible for enforcement of US laws setting minimum pipeline and LNG safety standards, the PHMSA allows states to assume inspection and enforcement authority if the state has adopted the federal minimum standards into law.

-Pipelines located in US waters on the Outer Continental Shelf are subject to regulation by the US Department of Interior under the Outer Continental Shelf Lands Act of 1953, as amended in 1978.
-Prior to the Deepwater Horizon oil spill in the Gulf of Mexico in 2010, the Department of Interior's offshore pipeline responsibilities were carried out by the Minerals Management Service.
-However, in 2010, these responsibilities were transferred to a new agency, the Bureau of Ocean Energy Management, Regulation and Enforcement, and then transferred again in 2011 to two new bureaus: the Bureau of Ocean Energy Management and Bureau of Safety and Environmental Enforcement (BSEE).
+Pipelines located in US waters on the Outer Continental Shelf are subject to regulation by the US Department of Interior under the Outer Continental Shelf Lands Act of 1953, as amended in 1978, by two bureaus: the Bureau of Ocean Energy Management and Bureau of Safety and Environmental Enforcement (BSEE).
 Offshore pipelines located within three miles of the United States are also often subject to state regulation.

 State PUCs generally regulate the distribution and delivery of electricity and natural gas to retail customers, including rates, terms and conditions for retail sales and distribution of electric energy and natural gas, and the safe and reliable delivery of electricity and natural gas to retail customers in the state.
 State PUCs may also regulate rates and operating conditions for intrastate natural gas pipelines and storage services and for intrastate deliveries of liquid fossil fuels by pipeline.
 Siting approvals for the development and construction of new energy facilities are often required at the state or local government level.